 Firmness (how far it sinks for a given weight):

-Like every mattress I have ever tried the Leesa Hybrid softens up in the first weeks of break-in.
+Like every mattress I have ever tried the Leesa Luxury Hybrid softens up in the first weeks of break-in.
 It’s the 4 week stage that I use to take my firmness scores.
-At this point the Leesa Hybrid mattress was just a touch softer than the original Leesa mattresses meaning they are both true middle ground and medium firm in feel.
-The big difference is those full size pocket springs give a sense of push-back that is missing from a polyurethane or memory foam mattress.
-This means that although the Leesa Hybrid will sink a little more than the original Leesa, it may still feel slightly firmer to you because of the nature of the springs.
-What you are actually feeling is the individual springs providing deep down support.
-This is not a foam vs springs issue as natural latex also has this push-back effect and it might take getting sued to if you only ever slept on polyfoam or memory foam.
-Overall I rate the Leesa Luxury Hybrid mattress softer than Bruno, Eve, Emma Original and the original Leesa.
-Firmer than Simba, Casper and Nectar.
+At this point the Leesa Hybrid mattress was just a touch firmer than the all foam original Leesa mattress meaning the Leesa Luxury Hybrid is just edging towards the firmer region.
+The big difference is those full size pocket springs on the hybrid give a sense of push-back that is missing from a polyurethane or memory foam mattress.
+This means that the Leesa Hybrid may be more suited to stomach sleepers than the Leesa Original while the original may be a better option for side sleepers.
+The individual pocket springs provide deep down support missing on all foam mattresses making it a good option for heavier individuals.
+Overall I rate the Leesa Luxury Hybrid mattress softer than Bruno, Eve, Emma Original and Otty mattresses.
+Firmer than Simba, Casper, Una, Vesgantti Luxe Hybrid. and Nectar memory foam mattress.
 Just bear in mind actual firmness and perceived firmness may be different.

 Although the Leesa Luxury Hybrid does use memory foam that foam layer is below the top polyurethane foam layer which helps with sleeping cooler.
 You then have below those layers 15 cm high pocket springs that go right out to the edge and ends allowing for good airflow.
 This will allow trapped heat to escape making this a potentially good mattress for those wanting a combination of memory foam and polyfoam on top but are sensitive to heat build up.